rgthelen/alp/README.md

 When no provider is configured, a strict mock provider synthesizes JSON matching the schema.

+Security: API keys are read from env vars only; do not hard-code keys in `.alp` files.
+Keep keys in your shell env or secrets manager.

 ## Examples

 - `hello_world.alp` — greeting piped into an LLM `respond` node
 - `calculator.alp` — demonstrates arithmetic and expression evaluation
 - `io_example.alp` — file read and HTTP fetch with sandboxing
 - `http_example.alp` — GitHub API fetch, JSON parse, and field extraction
+- `doc_summarizer_openai.alp` — uses OpenAI to summarize README into `SUMMARY_OPENAI.md`

 See `ALP_SPEC.json` for a machine-ingestible specification of the language and VM behavior.